jeffreygroneberg/mcp-fiar/README.md

 }
 ```

+Hover with the mouse over the server entry and click the "Start Server" button that appears.
+This will launch the MCP server for GitHub Copilot to interact with.

 ## Playing the Game

 Once the server is running, you can interact with GitHub Copilot to play the game: